StateVoicesNational/Spoke/docs/HOWTO-use-dynamicassignment-batches.md

 one group of texters sends initial texts and then another group does the second.

-Also needed for organizing split assignments would be the `outbound-unassign` message handler which unassigns messages upon initial send (so they can be 'taken' by the vetted texters.
+Also needed for organizing split assignments would be the `outbound-unassign` message handler which unassigned messages upon initial send (so they can be 'taken' by the vetted texters.

 ## Developing strategies